threatgrid/naga/README.md

 called `Storage`, found in `naga.store`.
 It should be possible to wrap most graph database APIs in the `Storage` API.

-For the moment, the only configured implementation is an in-memory store.
+For the moment, the only configured implementations are [Asami](https://github.com/threatgrid/asami) and [Datomic](https://docs.datomic.com/on-prem/index.html).
+Recently, the focus has been on Asami.

 ## In Memory Database